-On page 98 of his thesis on the developed of the harbour in Port Elizabeth, Jon Inggs includes this comment regarding Fortuin:
+On page 98 of his thesis on the development of the harbour in Port Elizabeth, Jon Inggs includes this comment regarding Fortuin:

-In his article entitled, “The economic history of the Port Elizabeth-Uitenhage region,” André Müller confirms Jon Inggs assessment of Fortuin as follows:
+In his article entitled, “The economic history of the Port Elizabeth-Uitenhage region“, André Müller confirms Jon Inggs’s assessment of Fortuin as follows:

-Early Port Elizabeth was characterized by the settlement of immigrant communities which included European and Cape Malay communities.
+Early Port Elizabeth was characterised by the settlement of immigrant communities which included European and Cape Malay communities.
 The diverse community lived together according to economic and social status, rather than on an ethnic basis.
-However, when the Group Areas Act was legislated in 1960, this resulted in forced relocation under the apartheid law among the non-white population and the townships came into being.
+However, when the Group Areas Act was legislated in 1950, this resulted in forced relocation under the apartheid law of the non-white population and the townships came into being.

 Catering for the Muslim’s spiritual needs

-By 1804, the number of the Vryezwarten or Free Blacks, majority of whom were Muslims, had reached such significant proportion that the Dutch rulers changed their policies in order to enlist their support, pending the British invasion of the Cape.
+By 1804, the number of the Vryezwarten or Free Blacks, the majority of whom were Muslims, had reached such a significant proportion that the Dutch rulers changed their policies in order to enlist their support to face the impending British invasion of the Cape.
 They granted religious freedom to the Vryezwarten.
-Thus on July 25, 1804 the patience and perseverance of the Cape Muslims was rewarded when religious freedom was permitted for the first time at the Cape of Good Hope.
+Thus on 25th July 1804 the patience and perseverance of the Cape Muslims was rewarded when religious freedom was permitted for the first time at the Cape of Good Hope.

-On May 04, 1846 the “Malay Corps” of 250 Cape Muslim volunteers left Cape Town in two boats for the Eastern Frontier because of unrest in that part of the Colony.
-They remained there until September 16, 1846 when the “Malay Corps” was demobilised after the Battle of Axe in the same year.
+On 4th May 04 1846 the “Malay Corps” of 250 Cape Muslim volunteers left Cape Town in two boats for the Eastern Frontier because of unrest in that part of the Colony.
+They remained there until 16th September 1846 when the “Malay Corps” was demobilised after the Battle of the Axe in the same year.
 Those who did not return to Cape Town settled in the Eastern Cape.
 They were in all probability responsible for the construction of the Uitenhage Masjid together with the initial batch of 89.
 This was the fourth masjid to be built in the country.

-As the majority of Malay community, mainly fishermen, lived in the Strand Street area, yet another Mosque was built within a short distance of the Grace Street Mosque.
+As the majority of the Malay community, mainly fishermen, lived in the Strand Street area, yet another mosque was built a short distance of the Grace Street Mosque.
 In those days, prior to the construction of the Victoria Quay, Strand Street abutted the sea shore.

 Again travelling distances to pray at the mosque were problematic.
-To overcome this hinderance, on the 4th September 1893 plans were put forward to construct a mosque in South End itself.
+To overcome this hindrance, on the 4th September 1893 plans were put forward to construct a mosque in South End itself.
 After agreement was reached, a mosque called Masjied-ul-Abraar was built in Rudolph Street.
-It now faces Walmer Boulevard as all the old South End Streets had been obliterated.
+It now faces Walmer Boulevard as all the old South End Streets were obliterated.

-This mosque was in turn unable to handle the number of worshipers in less than a decade, so plans were afoot to construct yet another mosque in South End.
-On the 27th July 1901, the Pier Street Mosque, Masjied-ul-Aziz, was opened.
+This mosque was in turn unable to handle the number of worshipers so plans were made to construct yet another mosque in South End.
+On the 27th July 1901 the Pier Street Mosque, Masjied-ul-Aziz, was opened.